tdaitx/tdaitx.github.io/source/_posts/2013-06-07-desktop-streaming-with-vlc.markdown

 ## Future ##
 Those tests were all run in a private wifi network.
 I intent to do some testing over slower networks to compare VNC sharing and VLC streamming in terms of quality and reliability.

-I have also been playing with ffmpeg directly and results are even better than VLC.
+I have also been playing with ffmpeg directly and results are even better than VLC. **Update:** see [Desktop streaming with FFmpeg for lower latency][desktop streaming with ffmpeg]

 Keep posted.